xinyun2000/Skills/introduction/02_core_concept.md

-## Core Concept
+## Core Concepts

-LLaMAIndex helps to build application based on personal or private data driven by LLM.
+LLaMAIndex helps to build applications based on personal or private data driven by LLM.

 **RAG(Retrieval Augmented Generation)** is the core concept for LLaMAIndex.